Tasfi21/Tasfi21/README.md

 ## ✨ Fun Facts & Highlights

-- Finished **DSA 1 & 2, Computer Architecture, and all courses until 3rd year** ✅
+- Finished **DSA 1 & 2, Computer Architecture, Web programming, DBMS and all courses until 3rd year** ✅
 - Passionate about **Cybersecurity and CTF challenges** 🔐
 - Enjoy **problem-solving, learning new tech, and sharing knowledge** 💡